yinso/keybox/README.md

 # keybox

-A password manager in node.js
+A password manager in node.js.
+This is not yet operational.